Fola (singer): Career

 On March 20, 2025, Zlatan announced on his social media pages that he would feature Fola on his upcoming song.
 The single, which happens to be "Get Better," was released the next day, March 21, 2025.
 The song debuted at number 2 on the TurnTable Top 100.
 It peaked at number 7 on the Billboard US Afrobeats Charts and also peaked at number 2 on the Nigeria Apple Music Chart.

 On April 11, 2025, Bella Shmurda and Fola released their collaborative single "Dangbana Riddim".
 The song was written by Bella Shmurda and Fola and was produced by Sbee.

 Fola released his first single of 2025, which featured Kizz Daniel, on April 24, 2025.
 The song debuted at number 8 on the Official UK Afrobeats Charts.
 On May 3, 2025, the music video for the song was released.
 On June 4, 2025, Fola was featured on Bnxn's "Very Soon".
 The song became the third single for Bnxn's sixth studio album, Captain.
 It debuted at number 5 on the Official UK Afrobeats Charts and number 9 on the Billboard US Afrobeats Charts.

 On July 25, 2025, Fola was featured on DJ Tunez "One Condition", alongside Wizkid.
 It peaked at number 4 on the Nigeria TurnTable Top 100.
 On August 7, 2025, Fola released "You".

 On August 15, 2025, Fola took to his social media handles to announce the forthcoming release of his debut studio album, Catharsis, which will be released on September 5, 2025.

+In January 2026, the single “Paparazzi” by Shoday and FOLA reached number 1 on the Official Nigeria Top 100 music chart, becoming their first No. 1 song in Nigeria and marking a major commercial achievement for both artists.

+On July 31, 2026, Fola was featured on Davido's sixth studio album, Oriadé, appearing alongside Mayorkun on the seventh track "B4 B4".
+The album features guest appearances from Black Sherif, Llona, Leon Thomas, and Aya Nakamura, and was released to coincide with the 15th anniversary of Davido's professional music career.
+It marked a departure from the 17-track format of his previous five studio albums.